A Singer's Bel Canto Technique Retreat

 Founder of Lucca Bel Canto Institute

-Julia Radosz is a renowned voice teacher and spinto soprano, known for her highly specialized work with classical singers.
 As the founder of Voice With Julia, she has spent nearly two decades helping performers—from developing professionals to international artists—solve deep technical challenges and reclaim ease, brilliance, and confidence in their singing.
 Her clients have performed with La Scala, The Metropolitan Opera, Wiener Staatsoper, Deutsche Oper, San Francisco Opera, Finnish National Opera, and Staatsoper Hamburg, among others.

-She is widely recognized for her expertise in rehabilitative technique, including tongue-tie and myofunctional therapy for singers, whistle voice function, respiratory retraining, and restoring head voice and thin-edge vocal fold function.
-Her approach blends functional anatomy, acoustic strategy, and psychological clarity to produce lasting results.
+In addition to her teaching, Julia maintains an active performing career.
 Praised for her “illustrious and flowing voice” (Kansas City Metropolis) and her “astonishing performance, brilliant soprano and thrilling embellishments” (Voce di Meche), Julia has appeared as Amelia in Un ballo in maschera (Croatian National Theater Split), Mimi and Musetta in La Bohème (including 18 performances across France and Spain), Marietta/Marie in Die tote Stadt (National Moravian-Silesian Theater), and in concerts with Maryland Opera, Rhode Island Philharmonic, and more.
+Upcoming engagements include Anna Sørensen in Silent Night with Opera Orlando, the world premiere of a new song cycle by Ľubica Čekovská at the Bratislava Music Festival, and several recital performances in New Jersey.

 Other repertoire includes Madama Butterfly, Donna Elvira, Antonia, Fiordiligi, and Susannah.
 Prior to her fach change, she sang lighter roles such as Adina, Lauretta, Susanna, Violetta, and Gilda.
 She has also premiered leading roles in contemporary operas including Haim Elisha’s A Certain Quiet, Debussy’s La Chute de la Maison Usher, and Kirke Mechem’s The Rivals—for which she was praised by The New York Times and BroadwayWorld.